Brics expansion: six more nations are set to join - what they’re buying into

 This shows how much clout they enjoy, as they get to funnel access to a now-renowned association that is simultaneously well established but also evades easy definition.
 With the addition of the six new members, such evasiveness is set to only continue.

 This article is republished from The Conversation, a nonprofit news site dedicated to sharing ideas from academic experts.
-Like this article?
-Subscribe to our weekly newsletter.
+The Conversation has a variety of fascinating free newsletters.

 It was written by: Bhaso Ndzendze, University of Johannesburg.